 Long T. Le

-Long T. Le is a Senior Research Software Engineer in Google Cloud AI Research with the mission to bring advance AI to the world.
-He works on a new deep learning method for tabular data, covid-19 forecasting and recommendation AI.
+Long T. Le is a Staff Research Engineer in Google Cloud AI Research with the mission to bring advance AI to the world.
+He's currently focusing in new LLM solution like distillation, RAG, Agent.
+Before that, he worked on a new deep learning method for tabular data, covid-19 forecasting and recommendation AI.
 Before joining Google, he was a machine learning engineer in Capital One in NYC.
 At Capital One, he developed different models in loan optimization and first-party fraud detection.
 He earned his Ph.D. in computer science from Rutgers University.
 Before that, he earned a bachelor in computing from National University at Singapore.

 Authored Publications